 "By leadership, we mean the art of getting someone else to do something that you want done because he wants to do it." — Dwight D. Eisenhower

 It's no use yelling at people that you want those reports yesterday.
-But if you explain to your direct reports or coworkers how they will benefit by getting the reports finalized today, they'll find their motivation in self-interest
+But if you explain to your direct reports or coworkers how they will benefit by getting the reports finalized today, you'll keep from zapping their motivation.

 3. Establish your credibility